Employee resigns: HR guide

 When a valued employee resigns from the organisation, the news may come as surprise and be hard to deal with.
 How you react to a resignation, however, could have a significant impact on your business and workforce.
 What things should bosses consider?

 Is it worth trying to change the employee’s mind?

 It’s important to find out why your employee is resigning.
 There could be a number of reasons.
 Only when you have a clear picture of why they want to move on will you be able to assess whether it’s worth trying to persuade them to stay.
-It could be a money issue and you may feel that by promising a bigger salary you can get your employee to reconsider.
+It could be a financial issue and you may feel that by promising a bigger salary you can get your employee to reconsider.

 Contain your anger and be professional

 It wouldn’t be surprising if you’re angry about the employee’s decision, especially if you are unsuccessful in trying to persuade them to stay.
 You may be annoyed with yourself, thinking that you could have done more before to prevent the resignation.

 Don’t be too hard on yourself and, tempting as it may be, refrain from taking out your anger on the departing employee.
 Ignoring them or being petty serves no useful purpose whatsoever particularly as your paths may cross again professionally.
 Moreover, when your other employees find out how you are reacting, it will send out the wrong message.
 Be professional, courteous and act with dignity at all times.

 Do check that the employee has provided the correct notice as set out in their contract.
 The contract may also allow you the option of placing them on gardening leave for their notice period.
 If the employee has access to confidential information and/or is client facing, you may prefer that they stay away from the office.
 You will have to weigh up whether the employee is likely to damage the business and if you need the employee to work for all or part of the notice period while you recruit a replacement.
 You may need the employee for a handover.